T: 020 3468 4812

 PA T: 020 3468 4813

 Alison is chief executive of the Leadership Foundation.
-She has worked in higher education for over 20 years.
-Prior to her current role she was head of policy for leadership, governance and management at the Higher Education Funding Council for England (Hefce).
-She is the most recent past president of the Association of University Administrators and represents the UK on the Association of Commonwealth Universities Human Resources Management Network.
-She has extensive international experience of higher education including advising the Australian government on the establishment of the Office for Learning and Teaching to enhance teaching quality across the Australian higher education sector.
-She speaks regularly, both nationally and internationally, on all aspects of university leadership, governance and management.
+She has worked in higher education for 25 years.
+Prior to becoming chief executive, she was head of policy for leadership, governance and management at the Higher Education Funding Council for England (Hefce), where she established both the Leadership Foundation and the Equality Challenge Unit.
+She is a past president of the Association of University Administrators (AUA) and represents the UK on the Association of Commonwealth Universities Human Resources Management Network and has recently joined the British Council’s planning committee for Going Global, the major international higher education conference.
+Alison has extensive international experience of higher education including leading the review of teaching and learning for the Australian government which led to the establishment of the Office for Learning and Teaching to enhance teaching quality across the Australian higher education sector.
+Alison regularly takes part in conferences and events, both nationally and internationally, speaking on all aspects of university leadership, governance and management.

 Executive Assistant to the Chief Executive